Welcome to today's edition of the Rush 24-7 podcast.

 He had a cop in uniform, he had a teacher in uniform, a nurse in uniform.

-They walked in from some trees, what appeared to be just to the left of the uh of the podium area, and old Barry got up there, and that's what he said.
+They walked in from some trees, what appeared to be just to the left of the podium area, and Little Barry got up there, and this is what he said.

 On Thursday, I told Congress that I'll be sending them a bill called the American Jobs Act.